Fantcha: Biography

-Fantcha’s music has continued to evolve through several albums including, Lusafrica’s Criolinha and Viva Mindelo and the compilation album Putamayo Presents Cape Verde where she performed alongside famed Cape Verdean vocalists such as Bana and Cesaria Evora.
+Fantcha’s has released several albums including, Lusafrica’s Criolinha and Viva Mindelo and the compilation album Putamayo Presents Cape Verde where she performed alongside Cape Verdean vocalists such as Bana and Cesária Évora.
 She also performed with Évora and Ildo Lobo in a Paris concert on March 23, 1998.
 She has toured throughout Cape Verde, Europe and the US and has performed at the Hollywood Bowl, Chicago World Music Festival, New York’s Summerstage and Joe’s Pub among others.
-A charismatic performer, Fantcha, developed her own, unique musical style with African, Cuban and Portuguese inflections.
-Her rich, sensuous voice is memorable when she sings the soulful mornas, evoking the ache of longing and loss.
-She is equally compelling with her renditions of coladeras, those danceable tunes that time after time has audiences on their feet dancing.
+Fantcha developed her own musical style with African, Cuban and Portuguese inflections.
+Her repertoire includes mornas and coladeras.

 Fantcha launched her next album Amor Mar e Musica at Joes Pub in March 2010.
-Under the musical direction of Rufino “Bau” Almeida, the album features top-notch musicians such as Hernani Almeida, Paulino Vieira, Miroca Paris, Cau Paris and Tchenta Neves.
-The album features many of Cape Verde's great composers including Betú, Constantino Cardoso, Teófilo Chantre, Jorge Humberto, Dionísio Maio, Manuel de Novas, Morgadinho, Eugénio Tavares and Vlú.
-The poignant title song, Amor Mar e Musica, was written by Fantcha herself.
+Under the musical direction of Rufino “Bau” Almeida, the album features musicians such as Hernani Almeida, Paulino Vieira, Miroca Paris, Cau Paris and Tchenta Neves.
+The album features many of Cape Verde's composers including Betú, Constantino Cardoso, Teófilo Chantre, Jorge Humberto, Dionísio Maio, Manuel de Novas, Morgadinho, Eugénio Tavares and Vlú.
+The title song, Amor Mar e Musica, was written by Fantcha herself.

-In December 2016, Fantcha launched a new album entitled Nôs Caminhada, in hommage to her mentor Cesaria Evora, including a number of traditional songs (mornas and coladeras) that had been interpreted by Cesaria Evora.
-It also features compositions by Teofilo Chantre, Betú and a very special song, Nôs Caminhada, remember the moments spent with the beloved one Fantcha considers her second mom.
+In December 2016, Fantcha launched a new album entitled Nôs Caminhada, in hommage to her mentor Cesária Évora, including a number of traditional songs (mornas and coladeras) that had been interpreted by Cesária Évora.
+It also features compositions by Teofilo Chantre, Betú and a song Nôs Caminhada, remember the moments spent with the person she considers her second mom.